1. Home

 WooCommerce Product Options lets you add extra product options to any product type, including simple and variable products.
 This article explains how it works with variations.

 WooCommerce itself lets you add variations to your products, which are displayed in dropdowns on the single product page.
-There are two main ways to use variations with extra product options:
+There are 3 ways to use variations with extra product options:

 Display product options underneath the variations